4 Billion Years On

 This month in numbers

-April 2026 was the warmest April on record for the United Arab Emirates, with an average temperature of 30.62°C, marking an anomaly of +3.8°C above the 1961–1990 baseline.
-This surpassed the previous record for April.
-The three-month period from February to April 2026 also ranked as the 3rd warmest on record, with an average temperature of 25.24°C, an anomaly of +2.6°C.
+April 2026 was the warmest April on record for the United Arab Emirates, with an average temperature of 30.62°C, marking an anomaly of +3.8°C compared to the 1961–1990 baseline.
+This makes it the 1st warmest April in 86 years of records.
+Globally, April 2026 also ranked as the 2nd warmest April for land temperatures.

 What changed